robert17/iotf-rtd/docs/applications/libraries/python.rst

 Add a Device
 ~~~~~~~~~~~~~~~~~~~~~~~

-The *registerDevice()* method is used to add a device to an Internet of Things Foundation organization.
-The *registerDevice()* method adds a single device to your Internet of Things Foundation organization.
+The *registerDevice()* method is used to add a device to an IoT Platform organization.
+The *registerDevice()* method adds a single device to your IoT Platform organization.
 The parameters which can be set when adding a device are:

 - deviceTypeId: *Optional*.
 Assigns a device type to the device.
 Where there is a clash between variables defined by the device type and variables defined by under deviceInfo, the device specific variables will take precedence.
 - deviceId: *Mandatory*.